 You will be able to acquire Adobe Premiere Pro and Photoshop 2022 free of charge via your OSU account for the semester.
 More information on this process is on Carmen - Module: Week one

 The Digital Union has four lab options

 (http://odee.osu.edu/digital-union).
-Note: Digital Union labs are currently closed.
-New hours for the Autumn semester will be posted soon.
-Due to Covid-19 hours might be limited.
+Check online to confirm their hours of operation.

 Locations: